hyperoceanic/marks-docs/docs/People/onboarding.md

 * Not used to the implicit stuff you and everybody else 'just seems to know'.
 * They might not be the right person for the job.

-At the end of every day make a list of everything that went well, and everything that went the other way* Track what you did about it* If they're not suitable you need to be able to defend every point on your list.
+At the end of every day make a list of everything that went well, and everything that went the other way. *Track what you did about it*.
+If they're not suitable you need to be able to defend every point on your list.

 ## Getting feedback on the process from the new starter